All homes need ventilation, but most people don’t know how much or what kind.

 In our climate zone, the two most sensible mechanical ventilation options are:

 - Whole-house dehumidifier with fresh air: This one gives you the most bang for your buck, in large part because you get the benefit of dehumidification.
 Here in Georgia, the humidity can be downright oppressive for much of the year!
 In addition to removing humidity to your specifications, whole-house dehumidifiers can bring in a certain amount of fresh air every hour.
 They connect to a mechanical damper that opens any time you need ventilation.
 Note that this is a positive pressure solution.
 When the system is running, the air being replaced will escape through gaps in the envelope.

-- Energy recovery ventilator, or ERV: These are great options for high performance homes.
-An ERV isn't a positive pressure ventilation option - it's a balanced system.
+- Energy recovery ventilator, or ERV: These are great options for high-performance homes.
+An ERV isn’t a positive pressure ventilation option – it’s a balanced system.
 It brings in and exhausts air at the same time, relieving the home of some humidity in the process (although not dehumidifying as we explain here).
-To see whether you need one, we use tools, equations, and building science standards to measure how tight or leaky a home is.
+To see whether you need one, we use tools, equations, and building science standards to measure how tight or leaky home is.
 In really tight homes, you might need an ERV.
 The numbers will tell us for sure.

-Most homes don't need an ERV, though.
-They make the most sense in super airtight, high performance construction.
+Most homes don’t need an ERV, though.
+They make the most sense in super airtight, high-performance construction.

 The whole-house ventilating dehumidifier, however, is a fantastic choice for most homes in our area!
-You rid the home of humid, stinky, pollutant-saturated and allergen-laden air while introducing fresh, dehumidified, healthy air.
+You rid the home of humid, stinky, pollutant-saturated, and allergen-laden air while introducing fresh, dehumidified, healthy air.